LIQUIDITY VOLUME AND OPEN INTEREST

 What do Options Open Interest positions imply?

-Most traders analyse them at scrip level.
-For example, you could total up the Satyam Calls Open Interest and Satyam Puts Open Interest and analyse the Net Open Interest levels.
-Some traders analyse it for the Index.
-Still others total up all underlying scrips and the index and work out the Net Open Interest for the market as a whole.
+Most traders analyze them at the scrip level.
+For example, you could total up the Satyam Calls Open Interest and Satyam Puts Open Interest and analyze the Net Open Interest levels.
+Some traders analyze it for the Index.
+Still, others total up all underlying scrips and the index and work out the Net Open Interest for the market as a whole.

-I would however believe that it would work best at scrip level and the index level separately.
+I would, however, believe that it would work best at the scrip level and the index level separately.